Jordanbarker/jordanbarker.github.io/README.md

 # About
-Creating a library to store some of my commonly referenced notes.
+A website to host some of my commonly referenced notes on data science and machine learning.
+Also using it to showcase some personal projects.

-# Technical details
+## Technical details
 The notebook library is created using [Jupyter Book](https://jupyterbook.org/en/stable/intro.html).

 There is an environment file to create a conda environment with all the necessary libraries: